 Alex

-Being a wedding photographer, for me, is more than a job.
-It’s about translating the invisible: emotions, silences, the electricity of a moment… everything that makes the heart beat.
+Being a wedding photographer, for me, is more than a profession.
+It’s about translating the invisible: the emotions, the silences, the electricity in the air, everything that makes the heart beat.

-Weddings fascinate me because they condense life into a single day: chaos, laughter, tears, the unexpected.
+Weddings fascinate me because they hold an entire lifetime in a single day: the chaos, the laughter, the tears, the unexpected.
 In that intensity, I find my freedom.

-I’m not looking to simply make beautiful pictures.
+I’m not trying to make pretty pictures.
 I want to create images that matter.
-Images that, like a song or a memory, keep on living long after you’ve seen them.
+Pictures that, like a song or a memory, keep living long after you’ve looked at them.

-I like not having too much importance on a wedding day.
-I like being discreet, without a label.
-Maybe that’s why you’ll find very few photos of me here or anywhere else.
-It may sound a bit old-school, but I feel better hidden behind my camera than in front of it.
+I like not being too important on a wedding day.
+I like blending in, without labels.
+Maybe that’s why you’ll find very few photos of me here, or anywhere else.
+It’s a bit old school, but I still feel more comfortable behind the camera than in front of it.

 I love noise, I adore silence.
 I love solitude, I love people.